 Road travel in and around Seattle was difficult and dangerous before 1884, when the first horse-drawn streetcar line was established downtown.
 The first cable car line was introduced in 1887, and electric streetcars entered service in 1889.
 Private street railways quickly multiplied, often in tandem with new real estate developments, until Seattle could boast of 22 separate streetcar lines.
 Beginning in 1898, these were consolidated under the control of the Seattle Electric Railway Company, an arm of the national Stone & Webster utility cartel, which also developed interurban railways between Seattle, Tacoma, and Everett.
 The company won a lucrative city franchise in 1900, but was losing money by World War I and sold its local lines to Seattle in 1918.
 The resulting debt and growing competition from autos hobbled the Municipal Street Railway system from the outset.
 It was finally dismantled in early 1941.
-Urban and interurban railways still survive in such diverse forms as the Monorail, Waterfront Streetcar, and Sound Transit's light rail.
+Urban and interurban railways still survive in such diverse forms as the Seattle Center Monorail, Sound Transit's light rail, and Seattle's South Lake Union Streetcar.

 Seattle's first streetcar line was built in 1884 along 2nd Avenue in downtown Seattle by Frank Osgood (1852-1934).
 The horse-drawn line was an instant success, and in 1889 Osgood introduced electric streetcars.
 Meanwhile, in 1887, J. M. Thompson and Fred Sander constructed a cable car line from Pioneer Square to Leschi Park via Yesler Way and Jackson Street.
 (The cable ran like a pulley-drawn ski lift but on the ground, under the car.
 The car clamped onto the moving cable and to stop, unclamped, while the cable continued revolving.)
 This line effectively linked Elliott Bay steamers with Lake Washington ferries, creating the region's first "intermodal" transportation system.